 Current USPTO Fee schedule Fee information for patents and trademarks.
 Scroll toward the bottom for trademark processing fees.

-Trademark Applications and Registrations Retrieval (TARR) Check on the status of your Trademark Application
+Trademark Status & Document Retrieval (TSDR) Check on the status of your Trademark Application

 Rights arise from actual use of the mark.
 If you are not yet using your mark in commerce, you will need to file an “Intent to Use” form with your application.
 See Trademark Forms